 Below are Burke's medical research studies currently enrolling participants.

 Burke Medical Research Institute is currently looking for spinal cord injury patients for three different clinical studies.
-If you are interested in learning more and fit in one of the patient criteria below, please contact Mar Cortes, M.D., at email@example.com or (914) 368-3181.
+If you are interested in learning more and fit in one of the patient criteria below, please contact Mar Cortes, M.D. at firstname.lastname@example.org or at (914) 368-3181.

 Patient Population Needed: